Volunteer at the Camp Ketcha Barn

 Alright, Sign Me Up!

 To be considered as a volunteer, you will need visit the Camp Ketcha Horse Barn, meet with our Equine Programs Director, Jessie and fill out a volunteer application.
-Volunteer applications and the Barn Bucks policy can also be emailed.
+Volunteer applications can also be emailed.
 If you have any other questions in the meantime, you can call the barn at 207-883-8977 Ext 110 or email Jessie at firstname.lastname@example.org.
 If you meet all of the requirements and we do have enough volunteer opportunities still available, we will contact you to let you know that you’ve been accepted.
 You will schedule a regular time (or schedule times on a case by case basis) to volunteer.
 Lastly, you will sign a 2013 Equine Release and Volunteer Policy Agreement before you begin.